Sonic-DE/silver-window-decoration/README.md

 <a name="overview"/>

 ## Overview
-_Klassy_ (formerly _ClassiK_/_ClassikStyles_) is a highly customizable binary Window Decoration, Application Style and Global Theme plugin for recent versions of the KDE Plasma desktop.
-Initially taking inspiration from the iconography of KDE 1, the _Klassy_ defaults are an attempt to create a usable and appealing look for the modern Plasma desktop.
+_Silver_ (formerly _Klassy_/_ClassiK_/_ClassikStyles_) is a highly customizable binary Window Decoration, Application Style and Global Theme plugin for recent versions of the Sonic Desktop.
+Initially taking inspiration from the iconography of KDE 1, the _Silver_ defaults are an attempt to create a usable and appealing look for the modern Sonic desktop.
 Install with the instructions below, and then make sure it is enabled in System Settings -> Appearance -> Window Decorations, in System Settings -> Appearance -> Application Style and in System Settings -> Appearance -> Icons.

 ![Screenshot of Button icons menu](screenshots/button_icon_menu.png?raw=true "Screenshot of Button icons menu")
 >(Above Preset: Glassy Klassy, Colours: Klassy Dark)
 * Also provides _Oxygen/Breeze_ and _Redmond_ button icons.
-* Provides a Window Decoration, Application Style and Icons so that icons in dockable panels, MDI applications, context menus and GTK applications consistently match the main titlebar icons (make sure to enable all 3 in your Plasma Appearance settings!):
+* Provides a Window Decoration, Application Style and Icons so that icons in dockable panels, MDI applications, context menus and GTK applications consistently match the main titlebar icons (make sure to enable all 3 in your Sonic Appearance settings!):
 > [![Watch the Klassy demo video](screenshots/video_dummy.png "Watch the Klassy demo video")](http://paulmcauley.com/kde/klassy/klassy_demo.webm)

 * Configurable button size, shape, translucency, colours and outlining.

-* Default buttons (_Klassy_ preset) are "Integrated Rounded Rectangles" with translucent outlined accent colours, with a large clickable area.
+* Default buttons (_Silver_ preset) are "Integrated Rounded Rectangles" with translucent outlined accent colours, with a large clickable area.
 These are designed to complement the "Blue Ocean" design refresh in Plasma 5.23, along with the Plasma 5.23 accent colour feature:
 > ![Default Integrated Rounded rectangle button style, dark](screenshots/highlight_gifs/icdark.gif?raw=true "Default Integrated Rounded rectangle button style, dark")
 * Alternative "Traffic lights" background colours:
 > ![Traffic lights button style, dark](screenshots/highlight_gifs/icdark_trafficlights.gif?raw=true "Traffic lights button style, dark")